 Boat sinks off Sicily in Italy, reportedly leaving 2 Americans among 6 people missing

-Rome — Six people, including two U.S. nationals, were believed to be missing Monday after a sailboat sank off the coast of the southern Italian island of Sicily during a violent storm.
+Rome — Six people, including two U.S. nationals, a British technology entrepreneur and one of his daughters, were believed to be missing Monday after a large sailing yacht sank off the coast of the southern Italian island of Sicily during a violent storm.
 The 184-foot Bayesian had been anchored about half a mile off the port of Porticello, near Palermo, with 22 people on board — 10 crew members and 12 passengers.

-Fifteen of those on board were able to get out of the boat and were rescued by a Dutch-flagged vessel that was anchored in the immediate vicinity.
+Fifteen of those on board managed to escape the yacht and were rescued by a Dutch-flagged vessel that was anchored in the immediate vicinity.
 They were brought ashore by Italian Coast Guard and firefighters.

 Among the survivors was a 1-year-old British girl who was being treated at a nearby hospital along with her parents.
 They were doing well, according to Italian media.